 Wedding dresses and the Leawood Police Department

+They did mention one thing to her, though, that they found a bit odd and wondered if she could make sense of it.
 There was a wedding gown on the floor at the bottom of the stairs….
 Did she know anything about a wedding gown?

 “Please tell me that you don’t put your wedding dress on at night and drink wine…”

-I know there’s a big ole moral of the story in here somewhere … maybe something to do with following through with projects, being mindful when doing important things such as setting the house alarm or maybe it’s taking care of the 2nd wedding dress in my upstairs closet so it, also, doesn’t end up in a photo in my file down at the station.
+I know there’s a big ole moral of the story in here somewhere, maybe something to do with following through with projects, being mindful when doing important things such as setting the house alarm or perhaps it’s taking care of the 2nd wedding dress in my upstairs closet so it, also, doesn’t end up in a photo in my file down at the station.
 But the moral I like to think about is that maybe my string of carelessness offered a bit of comic relief to a few of Leawood’s police officers, and a good story to take back to the station.

 I continue to be hopeful that the officers on duty that day don’t sigh in pity when they drive by the house on High Drive where circumstantial evidence would have me traipsing around in a wrinkled mess of a wedding dress, most likely stained with wine… the Miss Havisham of Leawood, if you will.
 Maybe I should covet the incident that gave an otherwise quiet police department an unexpected laugh that morning.